seancorfield/seancorfield.github.io/content/md/posts/2020/11/09/vscode-clover.md

-One of Mauricio's goals with Chlorine was to structure it in such a way that the editor-specific functionality was separate from the core REPL management and evaluation functionality, with the latter being in its own [REBL tooling repo](https://github.com/mauricioszabo/repl-tooling).
+One of Mauricio's goals with Chlorine was to structure it in such a way that the editor-specific functionality was separate from the core REPL management and evaluation functionality, with the latter being in its own [repl-tooling repo](https://github.com/mauricioszabo/repl-tooling).
 Based on this separation, he's been working on an extension for VS Code that provides the same core functionality, but a potential roadblock has been that VS Code doesn't allow you to add new